outscale/terraform-provider-outscale/website/docs/d/outscale_vms.html.markdown

 # outscale_vms

-Provides an Outscale instance resource.
-This allows instances to be created, updated, and deleted.
-Instances also support [provisioning](/docs/provisioners/index.html).
+  Provides Outscale instances resource attributes.
+It can be used to recover attributes of instances not managed in the current configuration file.

 ## Example Usage